MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/single-item-error-remediation.md

     ![You can view the remediated file in the native format in the review set](media/SIERimage9.png)

+For more information about what happens when a document is remediated, see [What happens when files are remediated](error-remediation.md#what-happens-when-files-are-remediated).

+## Search for remediated documents

 You can search for all documents in a review set that were remediated by using the **Keywords** condition and specifying the following property:value pair: **IsFromErrorRemediation:true**.
 This property is also available in the export load file when you export documents from a review set.

-For more information about what happens when a document is remediated, see [What happens when files are remediated](error-remediation.md#what-happens-when-files-are-remediated).